Samsung Galaxy Tab A 8.0 (2017) prices and specs

 The Samsung Galaxy Tab A 8.0 (2017) was released on September 2017.

-The Galaxy Tab A 8.0 (2017) runs with Android 7.1 (Nougat) - the most popular OS on the market.
-7.1 (Nougat) is a late Android version which will support all the latest apps and games.
+The Galaxy Tab A 8.0 (2017) runs with Android 7.1 (Nougat) - the most widely used platform on the market.
+7.1 (Nougat) is a new Android version that will support all the newest apps and games.
 The tablet has an average quality 8 inch screen with a resolution 800 x 1280 pixels, 16:10 ratio.

-The tab is equipped with Quad-core 1.4 GHz Cortex-A53 CPU which provides a great performance.
-Please note, that quad core CPU guarantees that this tab will be better for multitasking.
+The device has Quad-core 1.4 GHz Cortex-A53 CPU that shows a very high performance.
+Please note, that quad core processor guarantees that this device will be a better choice for multitasking.

 Internal Storage & RAM